 Pianists with smaller hands – particularly those with maximum hand spans from thumb to 5th finger of less than 8.5 inches (21.6 cm) – overwhelmingly report how much easier it is to play on a narrower keyboard.
 These pianists also report that learning times are reduced, and access to repertoire is greatly increased.

 Importantly, these pianists report that they have a much greater ability to focus on the music itself, rather than on overcoming technical obstacles.

-Almost without exception, they adapt very quickly to the smaller keyboard – generally within a few hours.
-Those moving to the DS6.0® (6 inch octave) keyboard normally adapt almost instantaneously.
-Once adapted, for pieces they can play on the ‘standard’ keyboard, the pianist is able to swap back and forth between the conventional and smaller keyboard as needed.
-This is rather like learning to drive on the ‘wrong’ side of the road when changing countries – once drivers have been through the initial adaptation process they retain the ability to drive on the either side easily in years to come.
+Almost without exception, they adapt very quickly to the stretto keyboard – generally within a few hours.
+Once adapted, for pieces they can play on the conventional keyboard, the pianist is able to swap back and forth between different sized keyboards as needed.